WALTER-GROUP/hackathon-sustainable-logistics/README.md

 **[IMPORTANT!
 SUBMIT team ID and Repl Url here](https://forms.gle/A6RFQg3qY1pnGAA7A)**

 **If you do not submit your agent information via the above form, we will also not be able to send requests to your agent.**

+## 3. Verify it worked

+Within a few minutes your agent should be displayed on the hackathon dashboard and you should see request logs appearing in your Replit console.
+That is the sign that everything is working as expected and now you can start to improve your agent code.

 # We are hiring